 - ESWT: The scientific basis for this procedure’s effectiveness is still developing.
 However, Extracorporeal Shockwave Therapy, or ESWT, is a noninvasive treatment method for many cases of tendonitis.

 - Gastrocnemius Recession: In this surgical procedure, the calf muscle is lengthened, increasing flexibility in the ankle.
-This procedure is effective in treating excessive tightness as a result of noninstertional Achilles tendinopathy.
+This procedure is effective in treating excessive tightness as a result of noninstertional tendinopathy.

 - Debridement: If a specific part of the tissue is damaged, this procedure will remove the damaged portion.
 If necessary, a tendon transfer may also be performed in order to regain lost tissue.